charlotteannchen/PositiveAI/README.md

 ```

 ## Get Started
-Run by Streamlit or simply use by this [link](https://chat.openai.com/g/g-NwLkv6JUD-positiveai).
+You can either run a web-based application by the code below or simply access to [PositiveAI](https://chat.openai.com/g/g-NwLkv6JUD-positiveai).
 ```linux=
 streamlit run main.py
 ```